AreyanR/ML-Agents-Racing-Simulation/README.md

   2. **Walk**: Move forward steadily with improved stability.
   3. **Run**: Reach maximum speed while maintaining control and balance.
 - **Behavioral Diversity**:
-  The competitive dynamic between the agents encourages diverse strategies and interactions, enhancing their adaptability.
+  The competitive dynamic between the agents accelerates learning and enhances their adaptability, encouraging the development of diverse strategies.

 ## About the Project
 The goal was to demonstrate how AI agents can adapt and learn within a controlled, competitive environment.
 By introducing a second agent, the project created a competitive dynamic that significantly enhanced the training process, enabling faster learning and more diverse strategies.